PavelSkopik/confluence-space-user-management-fork/README.md

 Confluence Space User Management Plugin
 =====

+### Important Notice

+*The Confluence Space User Management Plugin add-on may soon be transitioning to a paid, commercial offering for support and development.
+As part of the planned transition, this add-on may no longer be hosted by GitHub under the Sillycat group owner.
+Please stay tuned for more details about this transition to come in the near future.*

+### Summary

 The CSUM plugin gives Space Administrators ability to manage users and user-groups associated to their Atlassian Confluence Wiki Spaces.

 Using this plugin Space Administrators can: